contrivers-au/interview/README.md

 # Get Started
 1. Please complete [Below assesment](#lwc-and-integration-challenge) upto best of your efforts.
 Follow the instructions carefully.

 ## Please login to project using button below.
-It is a cloud eenvironment with all wheels installed to get started
+It is a cloud environment with all wheels installed to get started

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://contrivers-interview-ck7tsvvc48v.ws-us54.gitpod.io//)
 1. Once the terminal pops up, just execute